up

 Budget Overview

+The above projections and proposed expenditures form the basis for working capital decisions concerning the ABS Enterprise Fund.
 The following information is provided to facilitate County Council and public input for final County Executive decisions on the determination of adequate working capital within, and use of resources in, the Liquor Enterprise Fund and net proceeds to be deposited to the General Fund.
 Consistent with Article 2B, Section 15-207, the County Executive must make resource allocation decisions for the Fund.

 In addition, this department's Capital Improvements Program (CIP) requires Current Revenue funding.